Endless Places for Exploring

 Alberta has two great booming cities and between them runs the Queen Elizabeth II highway (QEII) with many opportunities for exploring.
 There are a few must-see stops along the way, for your RV road trip from Calgary to Edmonton.

-Take in the badlands, ghost towns, abandoned coal mines, and The Royal Turrell Museum of Paleontology.
+Take in the badlands, ghost towns, abandoned coal mines.
+You can also see the Royal Turrell Museum of Paleontology.
 The Tyrannosaurus Rex in the museum is worth the trip in itself.

 Continue the tour with a stop in Innisfail to check out Alberta’s Icelandic heritage.
 The Discovery Wildlife Park which serves as a sanctuary for orphaned animals is also a great stop.

-When you’re heading North from Red Deer and want to take the scenic route, turn west towards the Canadian Rockies, joining Banff to Jasper by the Ice Fields Parkway.
+When you’re heading North from Red Deer and want to take the scenic route, turn west towards the Canadian Rockies.
+Drive Banff to Jasper by the Ice Fields Parkway.

-Head to the Reynolds-Alberta Museum in Wetaskiwin for the history of Alberta’s cars, trucks, airplanes and farm equipment.
+Head to the Reynolds-Alberta Museum in Wetaskiwin for the history of Alberta.
+You will find museums with cars, trucks, airplanes and farm equipment.
 Maskwacis is the centre of four First Nations bands Ermineskin Cree, Louis Bull Tribe, Montana Samson Cree nation.